rforcier2/CodefightsSolutions/README.md

 # CodefightsSolutions
-These are my  solutions to problems on Code Signal (formerly known as Code Fights).
+These are my C# & JS solutions to problems on Code Signal (formerly known as Code Fights).

 ## Structure:
 My code will have the following structure: